imhuaweizhu/stock-yfinance/README.md

 As Warren Buffet used to say, it's okay to miss out companies with great growth, but it's not okay if you buy a stock without understanding the business behind it. **If you don't understand the business, you are just gambling**.

+“Charlie Munger has said that accumulating the first $100,000 from a standing start, with no seed money, is the most difficult part of building wealth.
+Making the first million was the next big hurdle.
+To do that, a person must consistently underspend his income.
+Getting wealthy, he explains, is like rolling a snowball.
+It helps to start on the top of a long hill—start early and try to roll that snowball for a very long time.”

+— Janet Lowe, in Damn Right!: Behind the Scenes with Berkshire Hathaway Billionaire Charlie Munger

+Getting your first 100,000 dolloars, save it and invest it, will change your life.
+The quicker you can hit that milestone, the better.
+This is the advice coming from the legendary investor and billionaire, Charlie Munger.
+The reason why Munger is advocating hitting $100,000 dollars mark as quickly as possible

 ## Question 1: How is the growth in the past